The Number One question we receive here at GoSolo is whether to be a freelancer (“Sole Trader”) or to register a Limited Liability Company.

 This is a detailed and complicated subject, so we will only cover the basics at a high, conceptual level.

-Generally speaking, the more you earn, the more likely you are to save on your final tax bill. if you own a Limited Company provided you structure your salary and dividend payments correctly!
-The reason for this is because personal income and corporate income are taxed very differently.
+Generally speaking, the more you earn, the more likely you are to save on your final tax bill.
+If you own a Limited Company, provided you structure your salary and dividend payments correctly!
+The reason for this is that personal income and corporate income are taxed very differently.

 You pay Personal Income Tax on the money you earn as a freelancer.
 As it stands, the tax rates range from 0% (for earnings up to £12,500) to 45% on income above £100,000 per year.
 Corporate tax is more straightforward and is currently fixed at 19%, irrespective of the amount earned.

-A common strategy is to “spread” your personal earnings over a few years so that you stay within the lower tax ranges throughout those years and so save on tax in the long-term.
+A common strategy is to “spread” your earnings over a few years so that you stay within the lower tax ranges throughout those years and save on tax in the long term.

 Already Ltd?
 Manage your business account + admin in one app.